 FPV drones, are small, light, self-built and flown using first-person-view goggles.
 You may have seen this technology before, as a derivative of the highly popular "drone racing", in which competitors race 100 mph + drones around abandoned car parks, stadiums, while live streaming the footage across the globe.

 There is no doubt that FPV drone technology has come along way in the last 4-5 years.
 These aircraft are built from off-the-shelf components and painstakingly put together by hand.
-They are not easy to fly either, compared to "traditional drones".
-When releasing our FPV drone video service, we logged over 100 hours of flight time into a simulator, before even purchasing the FPV quadcopter!
+Not only are they difficult to put together, but they are not easy to fly either, compared to "traditional drones".
+When releasing our FPV drone video service, we logged over 50 hours of flight time into a simulator, before even purchasing the FPV quadcopter!

 DJI "traditional" drone technology features a whole plethora of features and sensors to help make flying as easy as possible; obstacle avoidance sensors, GPS, return to home (if the battery is too low, or if the drone loses connection from the controller) and many, many more.
 This is why our DJI Inspire 2 costs around £5,000+.